-That’s how everyone knows the change is cultural.
+That’s how everyone knows the change is real.
 And not mere marketing.

 Failure is an internal event

-Are you serious?
+Are you serious about brand repositioning?
 Do you believe the changes?
 Is everyone included?
 Borrowing a tone from our executive friend, “Are you willing to go first?”